 I admit I am partial to bourbon, and if you love bourbon as I do, you will want to try this Crushed Grape Bourbon Cocktail.

-4. Next, roll the rim in a cinnamon-sugar mixture.
-Pretty picture or not so-pretty, this apple bourbon cocktail recipe is so worth making!!
+- Next, roll the rim in a cinnamon-sugar mixture.
+Pretty picture or not so pretty, this apple bourbon cocktail recipe is so worth making!!

 If you aren’t a bourbon drinker, you can use several different liquors in this cocktail.
 Some are better than others.
 Are you ready to try this Bourbon Apple Cider recipe?

 The word cider is a little generic.
-For this cocktail, you want a cider made with crisp, slightly tart apples, if you can find that.
+If you can find it, you want a cider made with crisp, slightly tart apples for this cocktail.
 My favorites are Gravenstein apple cider and Fuji apple cider.
 Fresh ciders from the farmer’s market are especially good.

 We love to spike our apple cider…here are some of our favorite liquors: dark rum, whiskey, vodka, and white run.